- Led by the University of Sheffield, in partnership with the University of York and VU University, The Netherlands.

 This research project has been led by the University of Sheffield aimed to shed new light on the causal relationships between an individual’s health status and work outcomes, such as employment, productivity, wages, and absenteeism.

 Work is a key route to financial security and psycho-social wellbeing and is generally good for people’s health.
 But there can be adverse effects stemming from long hours, stress, and job insecurity.

 Health is an important determinant of employment, affecting a person’s chances of gaining employment and adequate reward.

 Deterioration in health is often the catalyst for people leaving the labour market, and people with poor health have a much lower employment rate than the rest of the population.
 This impacts not only on individuals and households but employer performance, productivity levels and economic growth.
 With long-term conditions increasing among the working age population, strategies are needed to maintain health status and participation.

-This project will involve establishing the role of physical and mental health on determining outcomes such as employment, hours and wages.
-It will also explore the influence of poor health on employer outcomes, such as productivity and absenteeism.
+This project involved establishing the role of physical and mental health on determining outcomes such as employment, hours, and wages.
+It also explored the influence of poor health on employer outcomes, such as productivity and absenteeism.

-The research team will work with the government’s Work and Health Unit and other stakeholders to ensure the outputs of the project can inform policy being developed to maximise participation in work in the context of issues such as the ageing population, extended working lives, increased prevalence of chronic disease and the need to reduce the burden of social security provision.
+The research can inform policy development o maximise participation in work in the context of issues such as the ageing population, extended working lives, increased prevalence of chronic disease and the need to reduce the burden of social security provision.